PDTenpas/pdtenpas.github.io/pages/newsletter/read_newsletters.md

 Since a lot of these sources are poorly aggregated you need something to help expose you to new content and sources.
 A fantastic solution for this has become curated newsletters.
 [Newsletters are booming](https://medium.com/the-mission/how-on-earth-did-email-newsletters-become-popular-again-3fcee1addc7e).
 They are often run by opinionated folks in much the same way great blogs are.
 The curator reads a ton of content, picks out their favorites, and sends them to you.

-Other ways of finding content include following those who produce great stuff on platforms like Twitter or Youtube.
-Subreddit communities can be great as well.
-Given my current work, I rarely skim through journals but when a big article drops everyone is talking about it and it comes onto my radar one way or another.
+Other ways of finding content include following those who produce/curate great stuff on platforms like Twitter or Youtube.
+Subreddit communities and industry slack groups can be great as well.
+Given my current work, I rarely skim through journals anymore but when a big article drops everyone is talking about it and it comes onto my radar one way or another—find or build a network that can serve this function for you.

-Whenever you find a great blog, podcast, etc. through an aggregator you should subscribe directly.

-One last note on sources is that you should always be culling the herd.
-Unsubscribe if any of them stop producing good content or if it's better for you to get their content pre-filtered by something like a newsletter.
+Whenever you find a great blog / podcast / etc through an aggregator you should subscribe directly.
+However, remember to cull the herd.
+Unsubscribe if they stop producing or if it's better for you to get it pre-filtered by something like a newsletter.

 ## How much should you consume?